Starting7269/Rochester_Flower_Company/_posts/2025-12-25-winter-2025-indoor-garden-week-3-4.markdown

 - troubleshooting
 ---

-December 24th marked 21 days since the seeds sprouted.
-Well, three of them anyway.
-One of the original seeds I selected was old and not viable, so it never sprouted.
-This means the SpeedRun Seeds SlamBerry is three days younger than the other three plants, as this was the strain I opted to use instead.
-It turned 21 days old on December 27th.
-Moving forward when I reference a specific week, I'll be speaking generally as it applies to the three plants, just keep in mind the SpeedRun is slightly behind.
+Three weeks in (well, three weeks for three of the plants - the SlamBerry is running a few days behind after I had to replace a dud seed).
+Here's what happened during week three.

 **Photo:** Winter 2025 Indoor overhead.